Biomarker-Development-at-INM7/JTrack-Android/README.md

 - Gyroscope Sensor data
 - Voice data * (only in Active assessment)

-JTrack can collect the aforementioned data type in Passive (without user interaction) mode and labelling the collected data in Active (by user interaction) mode.
+JTrack can collect the aforementioned data type in Passive (without user interaction) mode and label the collected data in Active (by user interaction) mode.
 All components are designed in a modular architecture which can be easily added or excluded.

 *release in preparation